pfmoore/shadwell/README.md

 # Shadwell - A finder for Python packages

-> "It wasn't a dark and stormy night.
+> It wasn't a dark and stormy night.<br/>
->  It should have been, but that's the weather for you."
+> It should have been, but that's the weather for you.
+>
+>  -- *"Good Omens", by Terry Pratchett and Neil Gaiman*

 Shadwell lets you find Python packages, from a set of "sources" (typically a package index or local directory).